wbamberg/idl-reference/docs/nsIHandlerService.md

 guaranteed to be in any particular order, and callers should not assume
 it will remain in the same order in the future.

-@returns a list of all handlers in the datastore

 #### Returns ####